jayashan10/virtual_trial_emulator/final_report.md

 **Pipeline Isolation and Cross-Validation:** Stratified K-fold cross-validation and train-test splitting are performed before any preprocessing.
 Each fold maintains independent preprocessing state, ensuring no information flows across folds.
 The use of scikit-learn Pipeline objects guarantees that the entire transformation chain (imputation → encoding → feature selection → model) respects fold boundaries.
 This prevents subtle leakage that can occur when preprocessing is applied to the full dataset before splitting.

-**Treatment Arm Exclusion:** The ATRT variable (observed treatment arm) is retained in the digital profile for stratification and virtual trial design but is never included as a predictive feature.
-This maintains arm-agnostic models that predict outcomes based solely on baseline patient characteristics, ensuring fairness and avoiding confounding by observed treatment assignment.
+**Treatment Handling:** The ATRT variable is included as a categorical feature but processed entirely within each training fold (median/mode imputation followed by one-hot encoding).
+This prevents leakage between folds while allowing the models to learn arm-associated signals.
+When producing counterfactual predictions I swap the treatment indicator explicitly, so the same pipeline serves both the train-time learning and virtual trial inference.

 These layered protections are not post-hoc validation steps but core design principles embedded in the codebase architecture, ensuring that all reported performance metrics reflect true generalization capability rather than artifacts of information leakage.